pmac1687/calculator/README.md

 # calculator
 browser calculator
-simple calculator built with html,js,css
+simple calculator built with html and css